gsarti/paperpile-notion/README.md

 This is a work in progress, and is currently intended for personal use only (no support, no warranty, no liability, etc.).

+**New**: The WIP script `download_paperpile_folder.py` provides an automated way to download a folder from a Paperpile account.
+This script uses Chromium and Selenium, so the chrome drivers must be placed under the path to make it work.
+Check the args for more information.

 ## Installation

 Simply clone the repo locally and install the dependencies, preferably in a virtualenv: